rticommunity/rticonnextdds-connector-cs/README.md

 to the binding with scripting languages and the use of XML, to easily integrate with tons of other available technologies.

 The *Connector* library is provided in binary form for selected architectures.
 Scripting language bindings and examples are provided in source format.

-## C# / .NET Support
+## Compatibility

 We use P/Invoke technology to call the native functions.
 This API works with .NET Standard 1.1, .NET Framework 3.5, .NET Core .1.0, .NET Core 2.1 and Mono.
 It's compatible with Windows, Linux, Mac OS X and Android.

-## Platform support
+### Native libraries

 We are building our library for few architectures only.
 Check them out [here](https://github.com/rticommunity/rticonnextdds-connector/tree/master/lib).